Bellomey History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The history of the Bellomey family name begins after the Norman Conquest of 1066.
 They lived in Shropshire.
-The name could also be derived as a nickname meaning my good friend
+The name could also be derived as a nickname meaning my good friend Literally, the name is derived from the Norman-French word belamy, "fair friend," which was used much in the depreciatory way in which we now employ "good fellow."

 Early Origins of the Bellomey family